telerik/maui-docs/controls/datagrid/columns/header.md

 # .NET MAUI DataGrid Column Headers

 This article will guide you through the usage of the column headers, their customization as well through performing different data operations.
-Column headers are always visible and cannot be hidden.
+Column headers are always visible by default.
+You can further customize the headers by using the `HeaderStyle` property.

 ![DataGrid Column Header](../images/column-header.png)